Cuttlefish: Masters of Camouflage

 Cuttlefish have the largest brain to body ratio of all invertebrates.
 In marine biology labs, cuttlefish are sent through mazes and other experiments designed to test their ability to learn.
 The first thing people usually notice about cuttlefish is that they display a huge degree of dexterity, being able to throw rocks around with their tentacles, and changing their shape to quickly resemble nearby objects.
 Notably, one experiment had a shrimp stuck in a glass jar, and the cuttlefish was supposed to figure out how to open it.
 Not all of the cuttlefish succeeded, but many did, showing that the cuttlefish is capable of problem solving.
 Many studies have concluded that cuttlefish are capable of spatial learning, have great navigational abilities, and a strong predatory instinct, and most impressively they are capable of observational learning.

 As a by-product of their intelligence, cuttlefish are very curious, social animals.
 If you see them in the aquarium, they will come up to see you, too.
 Sometimes they will even tap on the glass to get your attention!
 Cuttlefish can remember faces throughout their lifespan, and in captivity they will often have a favorite keeper that they swim over to greet.
 They are very resourceful animals and will often try to take things from their surroundings to use as tools to hunt or to play with.
 Cuttlefish have actually been caught using sticks to pry crabs out of their shells!
 One cuttlefish will hold the crab down while another will pry the shell open, and both hunters will enjoy their snack.
-In the video below, a cuttlefish tries to take a pipe from a diver.
+In the video below, a mischievous cuttlefish tries to take a pipe from a diver.

 Cuttlefish as pets

 Cuttlefish are amazing animals, but they are not recommended for the beginning aquarium owner.
 Only a few dwarf species are used as pets, and even dwarf cuttlefish need plenty of room to move around; a highly oxygenated tank around 20-26 degrees Celsius is recommended for most species, and one cuttlefish will need about 40 gallons or more to be comfortable.
 The tank may need to be prepared for three months before you even bring your cuttlefish home.
 Cuttlefish like live food, preferably crabs, shrimp, or small fish, which can become very expensive, and it is hard to train them to eat 'dead' food, since they enjoy hunting for their prey.
 Do not put other fish in with your cuttlefish, because they will become a midnight snack.
 Another thing that can make cuttlefish difficult to take care of is their intelligence.
 They have been known to open their tanks and climb out, so remember to keep the water level low enough so they can't jump up and escape.
 Similarly, don't put in anything that can be used as an escape tool, like heavy rocks or sticks.
 Cuttlefish can be tricky to take care of, but for the advanced aquarium owner it is a fun and rewarding experience to keep one.
 Their sociability makes them a more interesting pet than most fish, and their intelligence and camouflage abilities will amaze you every day.
-Someday I'd love to have one as a pet and a friend.
+Someday I would love to have one as a pet and a friend.

 Would you ever want to own a cuttlefish?